autumn-info-442a/Team-Doctors/architecture.md

 ## TestingCenterModel
 - Resides in Firebase
 - The SurveyController can ask the TestingCenterModel for testing center data
-- This TestingCenterModel stores the testing centers data including information such as: … about each testing center
+- This TestingCenterModel stores the testing centers data including information such as: name, phone, address, etc. about each testing center

 ```
 TestingCenterModel = {